gaurav-aryal/personal_blog/src/content/blog/ChallengesOfImplementingArtificiallyIntelligentSystems.md

 ---
 title: "Challenges of implementing artificially intelligent systems"
-description: "Technology has been an integral part of human civilization since the advent of the wheel."
+description: "Technology has been an integral part of human civilization since the advent of the wheel..."
 pubDate: "Mar 12 2023"
 heroImage: "/post_img.webp"
 ---